USS S-25

-USS S-25 (SS-130) was a first-group (S-1 or "Holland") S-class submarine of the United States Navy.
+USS S-25 (SS-130) was an S-18-class submarine, also referred to as an S-1-class or "Holland"-type, of the United States Navy.
+During World War II, she was transferred to the Royal Navy as P.551, and subsequently transferred to Poland as Jastrząb.
+She was sunk in a friendly fire incident, on 2 May 1942.

+Design

+The S-18-class had a length of 219 ft 3 in overall, a beam of 20 ft 8 in, and a mean draft of 17 ft 3 in.
+They displaced 930 LT on the surface and 1094 LT submerged.
+All S-class submarines had a crew of 4 officers and 34 enlisted men, when first commissioned.
+They had a diving depth of 200 ft.

+For surface running, the S-18-class were powered by two 600 bhp NELSECO diesel engines, each driving one propeller shaft.
+When submerged each propeller was driven by a 1175 hp Ridgway Dynamo & Engine Company electric motor.
+They could reach 14.5 kn on the surface and 11 kn underwater.

+The boats were armed with four 21 in torpedo tubes in the bow.
+They carried eight reloads, for a total of twelve torpedoes.
+The S-18-class submarines were also armed with a single 4 in/50 caliber deck gun.

-Construction and commissioning
+Construction

-S-25 was laid down on 26 October 1918 by the Fore River Shipbuilding Corporation in Quincy, Massachusetts.
-She was launched on 29 May 1922. sponsored by Mrs. Vera Hobart Schlabach, wife of Ross P. Schlabach, USN, and commissioned on 9 July 1923.
+S-25s keel was laid down on 26 October 1918, by the Bethlehem Shipbuilding Corporation's Fore River Shipyard, in Quincy, Massachusetts.
+She was launched on 29 May 1922, sponsored by Mrs. Vera Schlabach, and commissioned on 9 July 1923.

 Service history

-U.S. Navy
+US Navy

-Operating New London, Connecticut, in 1923, S-25 participated in winter maneuvers in the Caribbean Sea and the Panama Canal Zone area from January to April 1924.
-Then transferred to the West Coast of the United States, she operated primarily in the waters off Southern California until 1931.
-Fleet Problems and division exercises during that period took her back to the Panama Canal area from March to May 1927, to Hawaii in 1927 and 1928, to the Panama Canal area again in February 1929, and to Hawaii again in 1930.
+Operating from New London, Connecticut, in 1923, S-25 participated in winter maneuvers in the Caribbean Sea, and the Panama Canal Zone area, from January to April 1924.
+She then transferred to the West Coast, where she operated primarily in the waters off Southern California, until 1931.
+S-25 participated in Fleet Problems and division exercises, during that period, that took her back to the Panama Canal area, from March to May 1927, to Hawaii in 1927 and 1928, to the Panama Canal area again in February 1929, and to Hawaii, again in 1930.

-Transferred again, S-25 departed San Diego, California, on 15 April 1931 and arrived at Pearl Harbor, Hawaii, on 25 April 1931.
+S-25 departed San Diego, California, on 15 April 1931, and arrived at Pearl Harbor, in the Territory of Hawaii, on 25 April 1931.
 She operated in Hawaiian waters until 1939.

-S-25 cleared Pearl Harbor to return to the United States East Coast on 16 June 1939 and arrived at New London on 25 August 1939.
-Voyage repairs followed, and in February 1940 she was assigned to a test and evaluation division at New London.
-In December 1940 she was detached and ordered to Key West, Florida, where she provided training services until May 1941.
-She then returned to New London to prepare for transfer to the United Kingdom under the terms of the Lend-Lease agreement.
+S-25 cleared Pearl Harbor, to return to the East Coast, on 16 June 1939, and arrived at New London, on 25 August 1939.
+Voyage repairs followed, and in February 1940, she was assigned to a test and evaluation division, at New London.
+In December 1940, she was detached and ordered to Key West, Florida, where she provided training services until May 1941.
+She then returned to New London, to prepare for transfer to the United Kingdom, under the terms of the Lend-Lease agreement.
 She was decommissioned on 4 November 1941.